 All cats and dogs being registered with us for the first time must also be microchipped.
 Your vet can help with a microchip if your pet does not have one.

 Dogs on and off leads

-Your dog is required to be kept on a lead at all times, unless clearly signed as an off-lead area.
+Your dog must be kept on a lead at all times, unless you are in an area clearly signed as an off-lead area.

 Dogs can be exercised off a lead in many reserves and parks, but they must remain under control and be continually supervised.

 Cats fit into domestic life and routines easily and comfortably.
 They are however, predators by nature and will go looking for mates, defend territory and hunt wildlife, particularly during the dusk-to-dawn period.

 What are the dangers of allowing your cat to roam at night?

 At night your cat is most likely to:

 - get hit by passing traffic